Six overhead expense benchmarks to live by in your dental practice

 What it is:

-Other business costs will be your business expenses that most businesses have, such as merchant fees, office supplies and advertising and it'll be the place you put expenses if they don't fit into the other categories.
+Other business costs will be your general business expenses that most businesses have, such as merchant fees, office supplies and advertising and it'll be the place you put expenses if they don't fit into the other categories.

 Sometimes office equipment will be placed in computer support or office supplies.
 Keep the big equipment purchases out of the expense accounts and on the balance sheet as assets unless told otherwise by your CPA.
 Then the depreciation from the equipment will be expensed and included in your facility costs benchmarks.